h2non/rocky/README.md

 - As SSL terminator proxy
 - For A/B testing
 - As intermediate test server intercepting and generating random/fake responses
-- And whatever a programmatic HTTP proxy could be useful to
+- And whatever a programmatic HTTP proxy can be useful to

 ## Installation